|

 Follett

-whatsoever in the past month.
-Consequently they have been moved to Tamworth in
+past month.
+Consequently they have been moved to Tamworth in the

-the hope of better weather over the tablelands.
-Follett advises that the last
+hope of better weather over the tablelands.
+Follett advises that

 NAA